 Key points to consider

-Before we get stuck into the details, here are four key things to consider when it comes to road bike tyre pressure.
+Before we get stuck into fine tuning your road bike tyre pressure, here are four key things to consider.

 Why bother?